ryanmosz/crypto-trading-sim/memory-bank/activeContext.md

 ### Project Status

-The Crypto Trading Simulator is now **99% complete** with the cron job active and waiting for the edge function deployment.
-Once deployed, the project will be at 100% with real-time price updates running automatically every hour.
+The Crypto Trading Simulator is now **99% complete** with all UI issues fixed and Now mode working properly.
+Only edge function deployment remains for automated price updates.

 Total development time: ~2 days
-Lines of code: 3,300+ in game.js alone
+Lines of code: 3,400+ in game.js alone
 Features implemented: 20+

 ### Visual Enhancements Added